lncodes/csharp-generic/docs/README.md

 <h2 id="introduction">🌟 Introduction</h2>

 This repository demonstrates the use of C# Generic through a simple console application.
-When the application is running, it displays three different quiz variations, each variation using a different data type for the `answer` and `choice` variables.
-This project highlights the power of generic, where a single generic class can easily manage various data types.
+In this repository, generic are used to create a flexible class that can handle different data types for the `question` and `answer` variables, making it easy to create various quiz variations with single implementation.
+By using generic, classes and methods can handle multiple data types, which improves performance, ensures type safety, and reduces code duplication.

-For more information about C# Generic, check out the blog post [C# Generics - Last Night Codes](https://www.lncodes.com/csharp-generic).
+For more information about C# Generic, check out the blog post: [C# Generic - Last Night Codes](https://www.lncodes.com/csharp-generic).

 <h2 id="installation">📦 Installation</h2>